-Some staff are more likely than others to have a decision making influence on the use of taxpayers' money, because of the requirements of their role.
-For the purposes of this guidance these people are referred to as 'decision making staff.'
+Some staff, non-executive directors, and governors are more likely than others to have a decision making influence on the use of taxpayers' money, because of the requirements of their role.
+For the purposes of this guidancethese people are referred to as 'decision making staff.'